sorrawichYooboon/kafka-golang-sql/README.md

 #### 1. Clean Up Data Directories:

-> On the first clone, if there's existing data in the Kafka and ZooKeeper folders, remove it.
+> On the first clone, in the Server folder if there's existing data in the Kafka and ZooKeeper folders, remove it.

 ```
 rm -rf ./kafka/*